-- To make a cooked-down version of the pie filling, bring all ingredients except the peaches to a boil.
+- Cooked down version.
+To make a cooked-down version of the pie filling, bring all ingredients except the peaches to a boil.
 Remove from heat and then add the peaches to coat and combine.

-- Add a little bit of lemon juice, nutmeg, or vanilla for added flavor.
+- Extra flavoring.
+Add a little bit of lemon juice, ground nutmeg, or vanilla for added flavor.

-- Toss in some of your favorite nuts for added crunch.
+- Add nuts.
+Toss in some of your favorite nuts for added crunch.

 Ways to Use Peach Pie Filling

-- Over a fruit pizza or fruit tart
+- Chill beforehand and place over a fruit pizza or fruit tart for extra flavor.

 Storing & Freezing